A superb detached bungalow on a residential cul-de-sac in the North Wales town of Criccieth.

 Porthmadog and Pwllheli are two of the area's most popular seaside resorts offering fantastic beaches and a lot of other activities for everybody.

 Westville is a fantastic cottage in a great coastal location.

-Five bedrooms: 1 x ground floor king-size double, 1 x king-size double, 1 x family room with 1 double and 1 single, 1 x double with an en-suite shower, basin and WC, 1 x ground floor twin.
+Five bedrooms: 1 x ground floor king-size double, 1 x ground floor twin, 1 x king-size double, 1 x family room with 4 singles, 1 x king-size double with an en-suite shower, basin and WC.
 Ground floor bathroom with bath, separate shower, basin and WC.
 Bathroom with bath, separate shower, basin and WC.
 Separate WC.
 Kitchen.
 Utility.
 Dining room.
 Sitting room with a multi-fuel stove.
 Second sitting room.

 About the location